|

 Freevibe.com

-Produced in partnership with Sony Online Entertainment
+Produced in partnership with Sony Online

-(SOE) Offers drug education and prevention information
+Entertainment (SOE) Offers drug education

-vetted by the National Clearinghouse on Alcohol and
+Clearinghouse on Alcohol and Drug Information

-Drug Information (NCADI), message boards, games, and
+(NCADI), message boards, games, and celebrity

-site provides an extensive database of information
+provides an extensive database of information

-on particular drugs that our youth audience is able
+on particular drugs that our youth audience

-positive peer reinforcement and highlight the benefits
+and highlight the benefits of a drug-free

-of a drug-free lifestyle.
-Since it's launch in March,
+lifestyle.
+Since it's launch in March, the

-the Web site has averaged close to a half-million
+Web site has averaged close to a half-million

 page views per month. (www.freevibe.com)